The best coffee grinder will be a vital step towards getting a delicious cup of coffee.

 The Baratza has over 40 grind settings, which we wasted no time in putting to the test – we tried espresso, drip, and filter coffee, and the Encore handled it all with ease.
 When you’ve found ‘your’ setting, it’s super simple to set and forget, and you get your perfect grind with one click.

-Interestingly, we found that this machine got better the more we used it, no doubt due to the conical burr motor bedding in properly.
+Interestingly, I found that this machine got better the more I used it, no doubt due to the conical burr motor bedding in properly.

 This grinder has a 70g capacity (around 8-10 cups), and stands at just 17cm tall, making this the most compact grinder on our list.
 Don’t be fooled by its low price or a tiny size, though, this slick black machine will keep your grinding needs fulfilled, and is delightfully sturdy for its stature and price.